Pupil Premium (PPG) Strategy

 Pupil premium funding is available to both mainstream and non-mainstream schools, such as special schools and pupil referral units.
 Pupil premium funding makes a huge difference to schools.

-We ask parents if they think they are eligible for Free School Meals, particularly in the Lower Phase where they are free this year, to still fill out the paperwork – it makes a huge difference to the school!
+We ask parents if they think they are eligible for Free School Meals, particularly this year (2023-2024) where they are free to all pupils this year, to still fill out the paperwork – it makes a huge difference to the school!